Determine session availability and device support

 }

-Options when the session component is unavailable
+Options when session components are unavailable

-• Fall back to other AR features
+Fallback to other AR features

 Next steps